AmritanshuV/Numpy-Transformer/README.md

 The code implementation can be given as :
+The main file is https://github.com/AmritanshuV/Numpy-Transformer/blob/main/transformer.py ,

 **Numpy-Transformer**